 Some autistic kids may also have echolalia, which causes them to repeat words or phrases over and over.
 It can make communication difficult.

-other symptoms of nonverbal autism
+Other symptoms of autism

 - Prenatal exposure.
 Environmental toxins and exposure to heavy metals during pregnancy may play a role.

-In 1998, a controversial study proposed a link between autism and vaccines.
+In 1998, a controversial study proposed a link between autism and the measles, mumps, and rubella (MMR) vaccine.
 However, additional research debunked that report.
-In fact, the researchers retracted it in 2010.
+In fact, the researchers behind the 1998 study retracted it in 2010.

-That provider may request a variety of tests that could help rule out other possible causes.
+The medical professional may request a variety of tests that could help rule out other possible causes.
 These include: